 Repeat Macro (a.k.a.
 Looping)

 A Repeat Macro will loop through all values in a specified worksheet.
 The values from each column in your source worksheet are assigned range names, and those can be used through the rest of the macro.
 The repeat macro will repeat the macro for each row of data in your source worksheet.
-During development, only the first row is processed, but when you run the macro, it will loop through all the rows, running the macro with each row’s values.
+For example, you can get data for each of a list of accounts and append the results of your analysis to a worksheet.

 Note that each loop of the repeat macro starts empty, and nothing is passed to the next loop.
 To avoid the Write to Worksheet function in one loop overwriting the previous loop’s results, use an Append or Append to Worksheet function.
 Note that the Repeat Macro function can optionally clear a target worksheet before the first loop runs, making it easy to append results to a clean worksheet every time.
 See: Using repeat macro

 Repeat Macros are typically used in a sequence.
 One macro will typically set up the data to be looped through, the repeat macro runs the loop and appends data to a results worksheet, then a third macro would process the results worksheet and summarize it for the report.